Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes all files from staff to owner vincent
+changes the owner and groupof hello to vincent and staff